cyrexin/simplechatroom/README.md

 - Back to the google window and send a message to facebook.
 Now the message should be sent successfully again.

 #### Command "active"
-Every time a user type a command, its "last_active" attribute will be updated.
+Every time a user types a command, its "last_active" attribute will be updated.
 With the "active" command, a user can check which users are active within the last specific minutes.
 The format of this command is very similar to "last":
 ```
 active <number>
 ```